 WT plan - option for workers 55 and older

-A worker who is 55 years of age or older when the WSIB determines he/she is entitled to LOE benefits, and who requires a WT plan consisting of vocational skills training to achieve employment in a suitable occupation (SO) has two options
+A worker who is 55 years of age or older when the WSIB determines they are entitled to LOE benefits, and who requires a RTW plan (with training) consisting of vocational skills training to achieve employment in a suitable occupation (SO) has two options:

-The self-directed TP option is chosen in conjunction with the irrevocable no review option for LOE benefits payable to age 65.
-After the worker signs the irrevocable election, full LOE benefits will continue for the 12 month period of the self-directed TP.
+The self-directed transition plan option is chosen in conjunction with the irrevocable no review option for LOE benefits payable to age 65.
+After the worker signs the irrevocable election, full LOE benefits will continue for the 12-month period of the plan.

-At the end of the 12 month self-directed TP, LOE benefits will be recalculated based on the estimated earnings of the identified SO as reflected in current labour market information, see 19-03-05, Work Transition Plans.
+At the end of the 12 months, LOE benefits will be recalculated based on the estimated earnings of the identified SO as reflected in current labour market information, see 19-02-10, RTW Assessments and Plans.

 Policy review schedule